HookToSky/composer-prototype/README.md

 ./tearDownFabric.sh

 ## To delete cards
-composer card delete -c PeerAdmin@passbase-de-network
+composer card delete -c PeerAdmin@passbase-net

-composer card delete -c admin@passbase-de-network
+composer card delete -c admin@passbase-net

 If these commands fail, then you have network cards from a previous version and you will have to delete the file system card store.